Posted on April 21st, 2015 by TheSportsVirus

 Welcome to CATCH IT!– My observations of the sports world.
 Basically it’s something to read and comment about in between podcasts.
-By the way, once pitchers and catchers report to spring training, INSIDE CHINA BASIN goes full throttle again with podcasts three times a week.
-Not only do we plan on having Jeremy Affeldt return as our regular player guest every homestand, but we will also once again feature San Francisco Chronicle Columnist John Shea as an expert contributor along with many other pertinent guests.
-We will continue to bring you various Giants player interviews.
+By the way, INSIDE CHINA BASIN continues to go full throttle again this season with podcasts three times a week.
+Not only do we have Jeremy Affeldt as our regular player guest most homestands, but we also once again feature San Francisco Chronicle Columnist John Shea as an expert contributor along with many other pertinent guests.
+We continue to bring you various Giants player interviews.
 Last season we talked to almost every player on the team.

 Please email all comments and questions to: email@example.com.
 Don’t forget to follow us on FACEBOOK. and TWITTER.

 Artwork courtesy of: Suzie Armagost.